Venice to Florence: From Rialto Across the Sea to Ponte Vecchio

 - Luggage transfer

-- 24-hours ticket for Venice (public transportation, bike tickets not included--which cost approximately €5)
+- 24-hour ticket for Venice (public transportation, bike not included)

 - 1x little Grappa tasting session in Venice